-Having an original Pashmina shawl is a cherished dream of all women across borders, ethnicities, ages, and cultures.
+Having an original Pashmina is a cherished dream of all women across borders, ethnicities, ages, and cultures.

 But even though salt looks like sugar, it is not sugar.
 And only those who can identify the difference between the two are the real gainers.